garethslinn/helprjs/README.md

 # helpr

-A small collection of useful methods for manipulating object arrays with added helpers
+Easy to use collection of useful methods for manipulating object arrays with added helpers

 ## Example array of objects